algonquinDevelopers/SoftwareProject/README.md

 ===============

-- add check next to student
+- add check next to student - DONE

 - course inserts for the other program
 - course update based on program